Carmenta Engine 5.16

-RasterVisualizer can now automatically interpolate between the colours in the colour table, avoiding the need to manually specify colour ramps.
-It can also dynamically adjust the colour table to the range of the raster values actually occurring in the raster, ensuring that the full colour range is always used.
+RasterVisualizer can now automatically interpolate between the colors in the color table, avoiding the need to manually specify color ramps.
+It can also dynamically adjust the color table to the range of the raster values actually occurring in the raster, ensuring that the full color range is always used.

 Carmenta Engine 5.5